 Detour.
 In 1965, when I was 14, I moved with my parents from Asheville to Nairobi via Rome.
 Living in Kenya was a critical passage in my life.
 Kenya introduced me to recreational drugs, booze and pot.
 Drug use was the most important of many mistakes I needed to make.
-My progress with love, which had been going well, took a detour underground that lasted more than fifty years.
-Drugs slowed my progress to an agonizing crawl.
 In the big picture, mistakes are crucial for progress.
+Drug use slowed my progress with love, which had been going well, to an agonizing crawl.
+Before that I'd been making progress via spontaneous meditations that happened out in nature.
+In Kenya, my relationship with nature pretty much tanked.
+Thanks to recreational drug use my life took a detour underground that lasted more than fifty years.

 Stink.
 I desperately didn't want to go.
 I wanted to stay with my nonexistent friends in Asheville.
 "But next year I'll be first chair sax!
 And I won't be a miserable freshman anymore!"
 So ambitious: to be a miserable sophomore playing first chair in, well, yeah.
 It took less than a day for me to get over all that once we were there, where the very air smells different, and the dirt's a color I'd never seen before.
 I later learned the background smell of Nairobi was a combination of frangipani blooms and plastic being burned in cooking fires; an arrestingly sweet tropical stink.